Multi-class Semantic Segmentation of Skin Lesions via Fully Convolutional Networks: Conclusion

 \section{Conclusion}

-In this work, we propose multi-class semantic segmentation to segment the melanoma, benign and seborrhoeic keratoses in the combined dataset.
-It is a very challenging segmentation task as there are high intra-class and inter-class similarities in terms of visual, size, color and appearance in these classes.
-There was only one class used in the recent literature on the skin lesion segmentation.
-For computer vision algorithms, it is comparatively easy to segment one class of skin cancer lesions from the normal healthy skin to predict the segmentation for one class.
-But, when it comes to differentiating the different skin lesions, it stands a major challenge to achieve good multi-class segmentation results for each category.
-We tested this segmentation problem with state-of-the-art segmentation algorithms known as fully convolutional networks.
-We get the best results for benign category and good results in melanoma and keratoses categories.
-It is mainly because of unbalanced data of each category in the dataset.
-With the more data especially for melanoma and keratoses categories, can further improve the performance of fully convolutional networks.
+We propose a fully automated multi-class semantic segmentation for melanomas, naevi and seborrhoeic keratosis in the ISIC 2017 Challenge dataset.
+Segmentation of skin lesions is very challenging as there are high intra-class variations and inter-class similarities in terms of visual appearance, size and colour.
+The literature on skin lesion segmentation only describes one-class solutions.
+Computer vision algorithms can easily segment one class of skin lesion from the surrounding healthy skin.
+But it remains a major challenge to achieve good multi-class segmentation results for multiple categories.
+We designed a hybrid loss function and implemented two-tier transfer learning and successfully established a new baseline for multi-class segmentation for skin lesions.
+We further investigated the post-processing method to improve the lesion diagnosis of FCNs.
+With balanced skin lesion dataset and expert annotation, the method has potential to further improve the lesion diagnosis with multi-class segmentation.